jimmyhuydev/notes/_posts/2024-01-15-building-my-homelab.md

 ### Kali Linux

 Kali is the industry standard penetration testing OS.
 My isolated lab gives me a legal, safe environment to explore it.
-I focus on `nmap` for network discovery and port scanning — learning to see what attackers see, so I can think defensively.
+I focus on `nmap` for network discovery and port scanning, learning to see what attackers see, so I can think defensively.

 ### Windows 10